how to deal with haters in life

 Hiding hurtful comments means you can’t see their messages anymore.
 Thus, you can’t get riled up any longer since you can’t visually see these negative comments.

-Yet, that doesn’t mean that they can’t post any new messages.
+Yet, that doesn’t mean that they can’t post any new statements.
 Someone who takes the time and puts in the effort to write a hateful comment will most likely be willing to do so again.
 This speaks volumes about them, and not in a good way.

 Still, that means that hiding hurtful comments is only a temporary band-aid most of the time, and more actions will typically be required to stop these negative remarks altogether.